quicwg/base-drafts/draft-ietf-quic-http.md

 client can treat requests rejected by the server as though they had never been sent at all, thereby allowing them to be retried later on a new connection.
 Servers MUST NOT use the HTTP_REQUEST_REJECTED error code for requests which were partially or fully processed.
+When a server abandons a response after partial processing, it SHOULD abort its response stream with the error code HTTP_REQUEST_CANCELLED.

-When a client sends a STOP_SENDING with HTTP_REQUEST_CANCELLED, a server MAY indicate the error code HTTP_REQUEST_REJECTED in the corresponding RESET_STREAM if no processing was performed.
-Clients MUST NOT reset streams with the HTTP_REQUEST_REJECTED error code except in response to a QUIC STOP_SENDING frame.
+When a client sends a STOP_SENDING with HTTP_REQUEST_CANCELLED, a server MAY send the error code HTTP_REQUEST_REJECTED in the corresponding RESET_STREAM if no processing was performed.
+Clients MUST NOT reset streams with the HTTP_REQUEST_REJECTED error code except in response to a QUIC STOP_SENDING frame that contains the same code.

 If a stream is cancelled after receiving a complete response, the client MAY ignore the cancellation and use the response.
 However, if a stream is cancelled